 - how long you plan to stay

-Your goal is to win at a price and risk level you can live with six months from now—after the adrenaline wears off.
+Your goal is simple: win at a price and risk level you can live with six months from now—after the adrenaline wears off.

 How multiple-offer situations usually work in practice